pmathiot/PyChart/README.md

 ### Contour options:

-Same option as for the map but with 'cnt' prefixe instead of 'map'.
+Same options as for the map but with 'cnt' prefixe instead of 'map' are available.

 ### Color map options: